noruzzamanrubel/Copy-Anything-to-Clipboard-for-WP/README.txt

 Contributors: noruzzaman
 Tags: copy, Clipboard, copy to clipboard, paste, code snippets Requires at least: 5.0
-Tested up to: 6.4
+Tested up to: 6.5.2
-Stable tag: 1.3.0
+Stable tag: 1.4.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enhance Copy-Paste on WordPress with Our Plugin!
-Enable seamless content copying in just a few clicks.
-Say goodbye to manual selection and keyboard shortcuts.
-Download now for effortless copying!
+Copy to Clipboard for WordPress is a powerful and user-friendly plugin designed to enhance the copy-and-paste functionality on your WordPress website.

 == Description ==
 **Copy to Clipboard for WordPress** is a powerful and user-friendly plugin designed to enhance the copy-and-paste functionality on your WordPress website.
 With just a few simple clicks, you can effortlessly enable your visitors to copy and paste content with ease.
 No more tedious manual selection or complicated keyboard shortcuts – just seamless copying at the click of a button!